-Solo backpacker lessons learned from experience
+Solo backpacker lessons learned from mistakes & experience

 Long term solo backpacking, for me, is incredible, It’s changed my life for the better and the biggest education I’ve ever had.
 And, it’s not just me, there’s millions of us long term solo backpackers who love it.
 I’m sure while you’ve been doing your research, trying to decide if long term solo backpacking is for you, you’ve seen, read and watched countless blogs, vlogs and articles on solo backpacker tips right?